christinew7/61040_concept_backend/context/design/learning/library-impl.md/steps/file.6fdcadd0.md

  * a set of Files with
  *   a library Library
  *   an items List<String>
- *   an image String (optional)
  *   a dateAdded DateTime
  */
 export interface FileDoc {
   _id: File;
   library: Library;
   items: string[];
-  image?: string | null; // Added image field, optional and can be null
   dateAdded: Date;
 }